schneems/schneems/_posts/2017-08-30-how-i-lost-17000-github-auth-tokens-in-one-night.md

 Your service <strong>will</strong> fail.
 Instead of trying to prevent failure we can own <i>recovery</i> instead.
 Does everything go down or will failures be graceful?
 When you lose data, is it gone for good or can you recover?

-I could make more patches to harden my API token checks, for example only delete an explicit 404 instead of ANY non 200 result.
-For now, that's less important than making sure that when my service falls down, that there's a way for it to get back up.
+I'm in the process of patching `git_hub_bub` to make checking for explicit error code easier so I can harden my API token checks, for example only delete an explicit 404 instead of ANY non 200 result.
+Also some helpful souls on [lobste.rs](https://lobste.rs/s/repgmo/how_i_lost_17000_github_auth_tokens_one#c_zuxr7y) pointed out that I could do this check when I get a 401 from GitHub instead of in a batch.
+Regardless of fixes to logic and handling edgecases it's important that when my service falls down, that there's a way for it to get back up.

+> Update: Made the post clear that I intend on patching the original failure mode.
+Added a shout out to a good idea on Lobsters.